2007–08 Edmonton Oilers season: 2007 off-season

-With major rebuilding necessary, the Oilers began the NHL free agency period on July 1, trading Joffrey Lupul and Jason Smith to the Philadelphia Flyers for defencemen Joni Pitkanen, left winger Geoff Sanderson and a third-round pick in the 2009 NHL Entry Draft.
+With major rebuilding necessary, the Oilers began the NHL free agency period on July 1, trading Joffrey Lupul and Jason Smith to the Philadelphia Flyers for defencemen Joni Pitkanen, left winger Geoff Sanderson and a third-round pick in the 2009 NHL entry draft.

 Petr Sykora, having become a free agent, left the Oilers franchise and signed with the Pittsburgh Penguins.
 Jan Hejda, also a free agent, left for the Columbus Blue Jackets.

 The Oilers made a call to Ryan Smyth's agent early in the morning on July 1 stating they were interested in making an offer.
 Smyth wound up signing with the Colorado Avalanche.

 Goaltender Mathieu Garon was signed on July 3, 2007, as the backup to Dwayne Roloson.

 It has also been reported that the Oilers had agreed to a contract with free agent Michael Nylander through his agent.
 While the Oilers were expecting a signed contract from Nylander and his agent, they later found out that he had signed with the Washington Capitals instead.
 The Oilers are currently pursuing their legal options on the matter.

 Matt Greene and Raffi Torres signed two- and three-year contracts, respectfully.

 On July 5, the Oilers offered restricted free agent Thomas Vanek from the Buffalo Sabres a seven-year contract worth $50 million.
 The Buffalo Sabres quickly matched the Oilers offer.

 On July 12, the Oilers signed unrestricted free agent Sheldon Souray to a five-year, $27 million deal.

 On July 20, the Oilers signed Newly acquired defenceman Joni Pitkanen to a one-year, $2.4 million deal.

 On July 26, the Oilers offered Anaheim Ducks forward Dustin Penner, a restricted free agent $21.25 million over five years; this is the second restricted free agent the Oilers have attempted to sign this off-season.
 The Ducks declined to match the offer, officially making Penner an Oiler.

 On October 2, 2007, the Oilers announced Ethan Moreau as the 15th captain in team history.

 2007–08 regular season

 On February 19, 2008, Denis Grebeshkov scored the Oilers' 8,000th goal in franchise history.

 On February 26, 2008, the Edmonton Oilers set a new NHL record for 13 shootout wins in a season, previously held by the Dallas Stars, at 12 wins.
 Oilers goaltender Mathieu Garon has stopped 30 of 32 shots and is 10–0 in shootouts.

 On March 4, 2008, Gilbert surpassed Paul Coffey and Marc-Andre Bergeron for the Oilers' franchise record for most goals scored by a rookie defencemen with his tenth goal on the power play against the Nashville Predators goaltender Dan Ellis.

 On March 18, 2008, the Oilers scored eight goals for the first time in five years in an 8–4 win over the Phoenix Coyotes.

-April, 2008, Oilers fail to qualify for the 2008 Stanley Cup playoffs.